ICER 2015

 - Scaling up Women in Computing Initiatives - What Can We Learn from a Public Policy Perspective?
 (Seite 61 - 69) (Elizabeth Patitsas, Michelle Craig, Steve M. Easterbrook) (2015)

 - Does Outreach Impact Choices of Major for Underrepresented Undergraduate Students?
-(Seite 71 - 80) (Monica McGill, Adrienne Decker, Amber Settle) (2015)
+(Seite 71 - 80) (Monica M. McGill, Adrienne Decker, Amber Settle) (2015)

 - ACM Curriculum Reports - A Pedagogic Perspective (Seite 81 - 89) (Sebastian Dziallas, Sally Fincher) (2015)